Gabby Giffords: Immigration and border security

-During Gifford's tenure in the House, Arizona's 8th Congressional District was one of ten in the country bordering Mexico.
-Giffords has stated that the Arizona SB 1070 legislation is a "clear calling that the federal government needs to do a better job" and says that she hopes the legislation acts as a wake-up call to the federal government.
+During Giffords's tenure in the House, Arizona's 8th congressional district was one of ten in the country bordering Mexico.
+In 2010, Giffords stated that the Arizona SB 1070 legislation was a "clear calling that the federal government needs to do a better job" and said that she hoped that the legislation would serve as a wake-up call to the federal government.
 However, she stopped short of supporting the law itself, saying that it "does nothing to secure our border" and that it "stands in direct contradiction to our past and, as a result, threatens our future".
-She also claimed that SB1070 kept Arizona from attracting students and businesses.
+She also expressed concern that SB1070 was hurting the state's ability to attract students and businesses.

 On August 31, 2010, Giffords praised the arrival of National Guard troops on the border: "Arizonans have waited a long time for the deployment of the National Guard in our state.
 Their arrival represents a renewed national commitment to protecting our border communities from drug cartels and smugglers."

 Giffords worked to secure passage of the August 2010 bill to fund more Border Patrol agents and surveillance technology for Arizona's border with Mexico.
 The legislation passed the House of Representatives only to be sent back by the U.S. Senate with reduced funding.
 Ultimately a $600-million bill was passed and signed into law.
 The bill was over $100 million less than Giffords fought for, but she said, "This funding signals a stronger federal commitment to protect those Americans who live and work near the border."

 In 2008, Giffords introduced legislation that would have increased the cap on the H-1B visa from 65,000 per year to 130,000 per year.
 If that were not sufficient, according to her legislation, the cap would have been increased to 180,000 per year.
 The bill would have allowed, at most, 50% of employees at any given company with at least 50 employees to be H-1B guest workers.
 Giffords said the bill would help high-tech companies in southern Arizona, some of which rely on H-1B employees.
-However, Giffords' bill was never voted on by the House of Representatives.
+However, Giffords's bill was never voted on by the House of Representatives.